kkoomen/vim-doge/CONTRIBUTING.md

 documentation in the `doc/doge.txt` should be generated using [vimdoc](https://github.com/google/vimdoc).

+## Doc standard

+When adding a doc standard make sure to add proper tests which covers a lot of cases and to add your doc standard to all the places in the documentation where needed.

+**Summary of requirements:**
+- ftplugin
+- Make sure to add your doc standard to the top comment in `ftplugin/<filetype>.vim`.
+- README
+  - Add your doc standard to the [__Supported languages and doc standards__](https://github.com/kkoomen/vim-doge#supported-languages-and-doc-standards) section.
+  - Add your new doc standard to the [__Choosing a different doc standard__](https://github.com/kkoomen/vim-doge#choosing-a-different-doc-standard) section.
+- Tests (located in `test/filetypes/<filetype>/`)

 ## Filetype / language

 When adding a new filetype/language to DoGe there is a lot to take into